sachin87/week-of-month/README.md

 ## Tools Being Used

-We believe strongly in not writing code unless we have to, so Week of month is built using
+We believe strongly in not writing code unless we have to, so Week of month is built using:

 Ruby Date Class